bitovi/documentcss/pages/guides/use.md

 ### Creating Demos

-Creating demos allows you to include markup and css in your LSG to demonstrate your styles in action.
-For this, create and HTML file inside of your `demos` directory as it was indicated under the [File Organization]() section.
+Creating demos allows you to include markup and css in your Living Style Guide to demonstrate your styles in action.
+For this, create and HTML file inside of your `demos` directory as it was indicated under the [File Organization](setup.html#section=section_FileOrganization ) section.

 Inside of this HTML file add the necessary markup and css classes needed for your demo and link your project stylesheet.
 For example: